 Building a good cheap gaming PC on a budget of around $550 is definitely not impossible.
-This build is packing an Intel i3 8100, an 8GB RX 570, 8GB of DDR4 RAM and 480GB of SSD storage.
+This build is packing an AMD R5 2600, an 8GB RX 580, 8GB of DDR4 RAM and 480GB of SSD storage.
 Now, that's a solid, yet inexpensive gaming PC!
 Easily on par with the top-level (Pro and X) consoles and slightly better than our under $500 build.

 This build won't result in the most powerful desktop around, but it won't be the weakest either - not by a long shot!
 It'll be more than capable of playing AAA games in 1080p without an issue.
-Games like Fortnite, Apex Legends, PUBG, CS:GO, Team Fortess 2, DOTA2, LoL, and anything else like that will run near-flawlessly with this setup.
+With this best cheap PC build, you can play practically anything on this build on max settings while getting 60fps performance.

 When it comes to this gaming PC, no upgrades are off the table.
 Want more storage?
 Add it!
 Need more RAM?
 Get more!!
 Craving a more powerful GPU or CPU?
 Upgrade!!!
 I think you get the picture.